Downscaling: Examples

-In 2007 the U.S. Bureau of Reclamation collaborated with U.S. Department of Energy's National Energy Technology Laboratory (DOE NETL), Santa Clara University (SCU), Lawrence Livermore National Laboratory (LLNL), and University of California's Institute for Research on Climate Change and Its Societal Impacts (IRCCSI) to apply a proven technique called “Bias Correction Spatial Disaggregation” BCSD; see also “About on the Web site” to 112 contemporary global climate projections made available through the World Climate Research Program Couple Model Intercomparison Project, Phase 3 (WCRP CMIP3).
+In 2007 the U.S. Bureau of Reclamation collaborated with U.S. Department of Energy's National Energy Technology Laboratory (DOE NETL), Santa Clara University (SCU), Lawrence Livermore National Laboratory (LLNL), and University of California's Institute for Research on Climate Change and Its Societal Impacts (IRCCSI) to apply a proven technique called "Bias Correction Spatial Disaggregation" BCSD; see also "About on the Web site" to 112 contemporary global climate projections made available through the World Climate Research Program Couple Model Intercomparison Project, Phase 3 (WCRP CMIP3).
 These projections represent 16 GCMs simulating climate responses to three GHG scenarios from multiple initial climate system conditions.

 The effort resulted in development of 112 monthly temperature and precipitation projections over the continental U.S. at 1/8° (12 km) spatial resolution during a 1950–2099 climate simulation period.

 CORDEX

 The Coordinated Regional Downscaling Experiment (CORDEX) was initiated in 2009 with the objective of providing a framework for the evaluation and comparison of downscaling model performance, as well as define a set of experiments to produce climate projections for use in impact and adaptation studies.
-CORDEX climate change experiments are driven by the WCRP CMIP5 GCM outputs.
+CORDEX climate change experiments are driven by the World Climate Research Programme Coupled Model Intercomparison Project Phase 5 (CMIP5) GCM outputs.
 CORDEX defined 14 downscaling regions or domains.